BartekCwikla/Projekt_PSiO/README.md

 Vortex doesn't deal any damage, but stil can hurt you.
 It pushes you, so you might just land into a group of enemies.
 Still can be killed though.

-### Knight, Skeleton
+### Knight, Skeleton, Demon

-Those two are also after you.
+Those three are also after you.
 They are actively trying to get closer and damage you.

 ### Ghost group